SnoringCatGames/surfacer/README.md

       straight from the origin to the second constraint.
     - Problem 2: With the current plan-of-attack with this design, we would be forced to be going leftward when we pass through the first constraint.

+#### How horizontal instructions are calculated

+- Start by calculating origin and destination constraints.
+- Origin min, max, and actual x-velocity are all zero.
+- Destination min and max are assigned according to how acceleration can be applied during the step (e.g., at the start or at the end of the interval).
+- Then, during step calculation traversal, when a new constraint is created, its min and max x-velocity are assigned according to both the min and max x-velocity of the following constraint and the actual displacement and duration of the step from the new constraint to the next constraint.
+- Constraints are calculated with pre-order tree traversal.
+  - This poses a small problem:
+    - The calculation of a constraint depends on the accuracy of the min/max x-velocity of it's next constraint.
+    - However, the min/max x-velocity of the next constraint could need to be updated if it in turn has a new next constraint later on.
+    - Additionally, a new constraint could be created later on that would become the new next constraint instead of the old next constraint.
+    - To ameliorate this problem, everytime a new constraint is created, we update its immediate neighbor constraints.
+    - These updates do not solve all cases, since we may in turn need to update the min/max x-velocities and movement sign for all other constraints.
+And these updates could then result in the addition/removal of other intermediate constraints.
+But we have found that these two updates are enough for most cases.
+- Then, when a new step is calculated, the actual x-velocity of the end constraint is assigned to have the minimum-possible speed that is reachable from the min/max x-velocity of the start constraint.
+- Steps are calculated with in-order tree traversal (i.e., in the same order they'd be executed when moving from origin to destination).

+#### Fake constraints

+- When calcuting steps to navigate around a collision with a ceiling or floor surface, sometimes one of the two possible constraints is what we call "fake".
+- A fake constraint corresponds to the left side of the floor/ceiling surface when movement from the previous constraint is rightward (or to the right side when movement is leftward).
+- In this case, movement will need to go around both the floor/ceiling as well as its adjacent wall surface.
+- The final movement trajectory should not end-up moving through the fake constraint.
+- The actual constraint that the final movement should move through, is instead the "real" constraint that cooresponds to the far edge of this adjacent wall surface.
+- So, when we find a fake constraint, we immediately replace it with its adjacent real constraint.